356255531/ADP_Programming_Assignment/README.md

 ## Source

-If there are some errors when running the code, please "git clone https://github.com/356255531/ADP_Programming_Assignment.git" for downloading the from newest version.
+If there are some errors when running the code, please "git clone https://github.com/356255531/ADP_Programming_Assignment.git" for redownloading that from newest version.